digitalascetic/iron-router-i18n/README.md

 ## About

-Iron Router is a *routing* package for Meteor.
-It makes single page apps.
+Iron Router i18n adds support for i18n routes to Iron Router package for Meteor.

-IR takes control of your `<body>` tag, rendering templates based on the user's current URL.
-It also helps you set up subscriptions per-route and much more.

 Iron Router works with Iron Router 0.7.0 and above.